VIB-PSB/MINI-AC/README.md

 It can be run for two different species, Arabidopsis and maize.
 Additionally, it can be run on two different modes depeding on the non-coding genomic space considered for motif mapping: genome-wide, where the whole non-coding genome is considered, and locus-based, where the neighboring sequences of each locus and introns are considered.

+A detailed overview on necessary input files and expected output files can be found [here](example).

 ## **Inputs**
 * **MINI-AC mode**: genome-wide or locus-based.
 * **Species**: Arabidopsis or maize.